Samu01Tech/riassunti-uni/Cybersecurity/Access Control.md

 Attribute-Based Access Control (ABAC) is a method of access control in which **access to resources is based on the attributes of the user, the resource, and the context in which the access is being requested**.
 ABAC allows for **fine-grained control** over access to resources, as it takes into account multiple attributes rather than just the identity of the user or the role that the user belongs to.

 In an ABAC system, access to resources is governed by a set of policies that specify the conditions under which access is granted.
 These policies may include attributes such as the user's identity, the user's role or job function, the time of day, the location of the user, and the type of device being used.
-The policies may also include attributes of the resource itself, such as the classification level or sensitivity of the resource, or the type of resource (e.g., file, database record, etc.).
+The **policies may also include attributes of the resource itself**, such as the *classification level* or *sensitivity* of the resource, or the type of resource (e.g., file, database record, etc.).

-ABAC systems typically include a policy server or database that stores the policies and an access control module that enforces the policies.
-When a user requests access to a resource, the access control module retrieves the relevant policies and evaluates them against the attributes of the user, the resource, and the context of the request.
+ABAC systems typically include a **policy server** or database that stores the policies and an access control module that enforces the policies.
+When a user requests access to a resource, the access control module retrieves the relevant policies and **evaluates them against the attributes of the user**, the resource, and the context of the request.
 If the policies are satisfied, the access control module grants access to the resource.

-ABAC is a highly flexible and powerful method of access control, as it allows for the creation of complex and fine-grained access control policies.
+ABAC is a **highly flexible** and powerful method of access control, as it allows for the creation of complex and fine-grained access control policies.
 It is used in a variety of contexts, including operating systems, network devices, and web applications.

----

 ## XACML